sa-concept-refactoring/doc/main.typ

 #link("https://github.com/llvm/llvm-project")[LLVM project] is an open source repository on GitHub and contains the source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.

 == Problem Description
-As of the new changes of C++20 type constraints where introduced.
+As of the new changes of C++20 type constraints were introduced.
 For this new added feature not many refactoring options do currently exist which should be changed with our SA.

 == Project Goal
-The goal of this project is to contribute a refactoring feature to the LLVM project, for the newly added type constrints for C++.
+The goal of this project is to contribute a refactoring feature to the LLVM project, for the newly added type constraints for C++.

 === Ideas